bohlender/blog/content/blog/smt-based-optimisation-of-fast-inverse-square-root/index.md

 ```

 However, all these assertions do is evaluate whether applying various functions to the values picked by the solver for `f` and `b` yields the expected values.
-Instead of adding these unnecessary assertions, making it harder for the solver to find a solution, it is more appropriate to use Z3's `eval` command, to do these evaluations _after_ `check-sat`:
+Instead of adding these unnecessary assertions, and making it harder for the solver to find a solution, it is more appropriate to use Z3's `eval` command, to do these evaluations _after_ `check-sat`:

 ```Scheme
 (eval (= f ((_ to_fp 8 24) #x016EB3C0))) ; f = (float)0x016EB3C0